JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "What's your name, friend?"

-"Lawrence."
+"Batman."

-"Lawrence, Anja /went/.
+"Batman, Anja /went/.
 Middle of the night kind of thing.
 No one heard a thing.
 The CCTVs stopped working that night.
 Nothing on the drive the next day.
 No footage at all."